Inaccurate building report carried out for a home seller

 Significant undulation to rear external wall of the house from slab and footing movement.
 Not mentioned in the sellers report!

 Paint line to the brick wall shows the degree of movement to these walls.
 Significant and extensive movement to external brick walls of the house from footing movement.
-Not mentioned in the sellers report!

-- Ceiling height being approximately 140 mm under code requirements.
+- Ceiling height under building code requirements.

 - No damp-course barriers fitted.